 A number of prominent Malvern citizens decided to form a club.
 Little progress was made until the Hon.
 F. Hagelthorn gave a portion of his land, known as the Coonil Estate, for the use of the club.
 This generous gift enabled the club to provide a green and a pavilion.
 On 20th October 1911, the Malvern Bowling Club was given official registration as a club with its own Constitution.

 The first committee consisted of the following: F. Hagelthorn (President), C S Clarke (Hon.
 Sec.), E Potts (Hon.
 Treasurer), L J Flannagan, W H Mclennan (Vice-Presidents), J Madder, T R H Willis, C A Norris and Dr Lee.

-Having a lifelong interest in the Mallee and Wimmera and on entering the Parliament worked hard to help the wheat farmers of these regions.
-In 1913 he became Minister for Public Works but retired from Parliament six years later.
-Frederick Hagelthorn was a man of great integrity and honesty and was widely respected.
+Having a lifelong interest in the Mallee and Wimmera, Hagelthorn entered Parliament.
+He worked hard to help the wheat farmers of these regions.
+In 1913, he became Minister for Public Works but retired from Parliament six years later.
+Frederick Hagelthorn, a man of great integrity and honesty, was widely respected.
 The late Sir Robert Menzies said of him “I honour the name of a great Australian”.
 His home “Mangoplan” was situated where Cabrini Hospital now stands.
 He lived there until 1920 but moved away from Malvern and died in 1943.

 Firstly, in 1959, women were admitted to the club as Associate Members.
 Mrs G Kerry, the first president of the associates.
 Mrs A K Anderson, the first Hon.
 Secretary.
 Mrs AW Thomas, the first Lady Club Champion.

 Secondly, with the introduction of women, the club entered a new phase.
 We can now enjoy the company of women on the greens.
 Their enthusiastic support added tremendous value to the club in ever so many ways.